genovese/frplib/src/frplib/data/playground-help/utilities/iterate.md

 + `iterate(lambda km: km * k, 9, k)` gives the kind `k ** 10`
 + `iterate(lambda state: next_state // state, 10, Kind.empty)` conditions the
       conditional kind `next_state` on the kind `state` 10 times.

+## Note

+   This function returns the final value of the iteration.
+The related function `iterates` givs the sequence up to and including that final value.